tysongach/kirby-kickoff/README.md

 meta robots no follow for invisible pages - REVIEW (possibly break out into a snippet variable, so controlled per page through content?)

-TODO
+## To Do

-snippet for segment io event tracking review favicon and apple icons standard production htaccess per page meta descriptions
+- Snippet for segment io event tracking
+- review favicon and apple icons
+- standard production htaccess
+- per page meta descriptions